Imari

 Getting around

-In Imari, most of the main attractions are less than a 10-minute walk from Imari Station.
-It’s easy to explore the town on foot, with historic merchant houses, porcelain shops, and scenic riverside paths all nearby.
+In Imari, most of the main attractions are within a 10-minute walk from Imari Station.
+The town is easy to explore on foot, with historic merchant houses, porcelain shops, and scenic riverside paths all nearby.

 Attractions